AnyLog-co/documentation/mqtt.md

                     "machine_name":"cutter 23",
                     "serial_number":"1234567890"}}">

-            mqtt publish where broker = "driver.cloudmqtt.com" and port = 18975 and user = mqwdtklv and password = uRimssLO4dIo and topic = test and message = !message

 mqtt publish where broker = "driver.cloudmqtt.com" and port = 18975 and user = mqwdtklv and password = uRimssLO4dIo and topic = test and message = "hello world"
 ```